Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

 \subsection{Labelled Target Dataset}

 In this problem, a small number of labelled data in target domain are available.
-However, the labelled data in target domain are generally not sufficient for classification tasks.
-The characteristics of this problem can be found in Table~\ref{tab:HOMOsup}, which corresponds to \textit{supervised domain adaptation} among the literature.
+However, the labelled target data are generally insufficient for learning an effective classifier.
+This is also called \textit{supervised domain adaptation} or \textit{few-shot domain adaptation} in the literature.